 - 1. The student is a senior with a 7th period study hall. - 2.
-The student is not on medical status. - 3.
+The student may forfeit their early dismissal should they enter medical status. - 3.
 Students will provide their own transportation. - 4.
 The student must have passing grades in all subjects in the preceding grading periods.
 (This includes the previous grading period from the previous year.) - 5.
-Students will forfeit their early dismissal should they commit any suspendable violation of school rules. - 6.
-Students will leave school immediately after their 6th period class and may not return to school until 2:40 pm on regular school days or 1:40 pm on one-hour early release days. - 7.
-No student will be granted an early dismissal until an administrator or the attendance secretary verbally verifies receipt of this form with a parent or guardian. - 8.
+The student has successfully completed all credit recovery courses. - 6.
+Students may forfeit their early dismissal should they commit any suspendable violation of school rules. - 7.
+Students will leave school immediately after their 6th period class and may not return to school until 2:40 pm on regular school days or 1:40 pm on one-hour early release days. - 8.
+No student will be granted an early dismissal until an administrator or the attendance secretary verbally verifies receipt of this form with a parent or guardian. - 9.
 Administration or the attendance secretary will notify students when their early dismissal begins and, for whatever reason, ends.